 Other than 5- and 7-year CDs, Ken Tumin, founder of DepositAccounts.com (which similar to MagnifyMoney, is owned by LendingTree) suggests turning to individual bonds to beef up your savings.
 “Much like a CD ladder, the same technique can be used with individual bonds (Treasury, municipal, corporate, etc.) to build steady savings over time,” he offered.
 Note that non-Treasury bonds do have some default risk that CDs don’t carry when they have FDIC/NCUA insurance.

-Another alternative to a bond ladder is a mutual fund or an ETF of bonds.
+Another alternative to a bond ladder is a mutual fund or an ETF (exchange-traded funds) of bonds.
 Unlike a ladder, the value of a bond mutual fund or ETF fluctuates with interest rates.
 This can give you the chance to boost your savings when interest rates go down.
-However, the opposite is also true, where the value of your bonds decrease when interest rates rise.
+However, the opposite is also true, where the value of your bonds decreases when interest rates rise.